ARC Prize remains undefeated.

 Example ARC-AGI Task

-To successfully solve a task, the test-taker must produce a pixel-perfect correct output grid for the final output.
+To successfully solve a task, the test-taker must produce a pixel-perfect, correct output grid for the evaluation output.
 This includes picking the correct dimensions of the output grid.

 ARC-AGI is explicitly designed to compare artificial intelligence with human intelligence.
-To do this, ARC-AGI explicitly lists the priors knowledge human have to provide a fair ground for comparing AI systems.
-These core knowledge priors are ones that humans naturally possess, even in childhood.
+To do this, ARC-AGI explicitly lists prior knowledge human have to provide a fair ground for comparison.
+These "core knowledge priors" are ones that humans naturally possess, even in childhood.

 1. Objectness